 “The Lord did according to the word of Moses.”

 This is so interesting because at numerous points, in Exodus, we see that Moses did according to the word of the Lord.
-So God said do this, and Moses did it, but here it’s reversed.
+So God said do this, and Moses did it, but here it’s reversed in Exodus 8:13.
 The Lord did according to the word of Moses.
 So what’s that talking about?

 This is talking about prayer.
 Moses prayed, was pleading, interceding before God, for God’s provision in his life, for God’s provision in the Israelites, for God’s work in Egypt and God did according to what Moses asked.
 What a testimony to the power and the place of prayer in the will of God.
 This is what Jesus says in the New Testament too.